 You must satisfy your RMD by December 31 of each year.
 There's an IRS provision that applies to the first year in which you must take out a RMD, where the IRS provides you with the option to defer your first RMD to be taken by April 1 of the following year.

-For example, you turned age 72 in 2022 and are now required by the IRS to take a RMD.
-You have the option of deferring your first RMD until April 1 of 2023 instead of taking it by December 31 of 2022.
-Please note that if you choose to postpone your first RMD withdrawal to April 1 of the following year, you will have to take out a second RMD by December 31.
-This would mean that you are taking two RMD withdrawals within the same tax year, which could potentially cause a taxable issue for you.
+For example, you turned age 73 in 2024 and are now required by the IRS to take a RMD.
+You have the option of deferring your first RMD until April 1 of 2025 instead of taking it by December 31 of 2024.
+If you choose to postpone your first RMD withdrawal to April 1 of 2025, then you will have to take out a second RMD by December 31 of 2025.
+Deferring your first RMD will result in you taking two RMD withdrawals within the same tax year, which could potentially cause a taxable issue for you.
 We recommend that you consult with a tax professional before implementing this strategy.
 How much do I need to take out of my IRA?

 Your RMD is calculated by dividing the market value of your IRA as of December 31 of the prior year by your life expectancy factor taken from the IRS's Uniform Lifetime Table.
 If you have multiple IRAs, you must calculate your RMD separately for each one, but you may combine your RMD amounts and take a distribution from one IRA or across several IRA accounts (excluding inherited IRAs).
-Your quarterly statements from LPL include a section specific to your RMD to help you track your year - to - date distributions.
+Your quarterly statements from LPL include a section specific to your RMD to help you track your year-to-date distributions.
 We encourage you to meet with your financial professional or tax advisor to evaluate your individual situation and help you make an informed decision about your IRAs and your RMDs.
 What action is required on my part?

 We cannot make distributions from your IRA without specific directions from you.
-If you don't take your RMD in a timely manner, you may be subject to a 50% penalty assessed by the IRS on the amount you should have withdrawn.
+If you don't take your RMD in a timely manner, you may be subject to a 25% penalty assessed by the IRS on the amount you should have withdrawn.
 Please speak to your financial professional about your RMD and withdrawal options.

+2023/2024Tax Season Guide | Investor Edition

+I LPL Financial

+How do I request my RMD?